 Another reason why the differences in MS in minority groups aren’t well-understood is that these populations are vastly underrepresented in clinical trials.
 A Food and Drug Administration (FDA) survey of drug trial enrollments showed that people who identify as Black or of African descent and Hispanic/Latinos make up less than 5% and 1%, respectively, of people enrolled in trials.3 The underrepresentation of these groups leads to limited data on the progression of MS, the effectiveness of treatment, and its genetic underpinnings.
 It also excludes people living with this condition from an opportunity to receive investigational medicines that have the potential to make a difference.

-Genentech initiated the first-ever clinical trial that focuses exclusively on broadening our current understanding of MS disease biology among people who identify as Black or of African descent and Hispanic/Latinos living with MS. The Phase IV CHIMES study, or CHaracterization of ocrelizumab In Minorities with multiplE Sclerosis, is currently enrolling participants across the United States.
+Genentech is conducting the first-ever clinical trial that focuses exclusively on broadening our current understanding of MS disease biology among people who identify as Black or of African descent and Hispanic/Latinos living with MS. The Phase IV CHIMES study, or CHaracterization of ocrelizumab In Minorities with multiplE Sclerosis, has now completed enrollment of participants.

-“Genentech is proud to initiate this inclusive research trial for specific minorities living with MS who may have a different, natural course of disease and who may respond to treatment differently than others,” says Jamie Freedman, M.D., Ph.D., Head of U.S. Medical Affairs.
-“This new MS trial aims to derive insights on disease progression in order to better tailor care for specific minority populations living with MS. We are committed to addressing health disparities and believe inclusive research can improve outcomes for all people living with this neurological condition.”
+“Genentech is proud to conduct this inclusive research trial for specific minorities living with MS who may have a different, natural course of disease and who may respond to treatment differently than others,” says Jamie Freedman, M.D., Ph.D., Senior Vice President, Head of U.S. Medical Affairs.
+“This MS trial aims to derive insights on disease progression in order to better tailor care for specific minority populations living with MS. We are committed to addressing health disparities and believe inclusive research can improve outcomes for all people living with this neurological condition.”

 The MS study was developed in collaboration with people living with MS, patient advocacy groups, and neurologists with the expectation that the findings will improve current understandings of MS disease biology and treatment response in people who identify as Black or of African descent and Hispanic/Latinos.
 Deriving better, data-driven insights into the unique nature of MS in these populations may ultimately help healthcare providers offer better treatment options and care.